datawrapper/snippets/2020-03-coronavirus-charts/README.md

 The R script might always not up to date; we'll push it every few days to this repo.

+#### June 9
+- Moved all visualizations above our thoughts on responsible data visualizations.
+- Changed the order of visualizations at the top.
+- Removed some visualizations from the article (all on doubling rates, for example).
+You can still find them linked in the index below the visusalizations.
+- Added line charts for Brazil, Pakistan, Iran, India, Russia, Peru.
+- Added small multiple line charts with weekly mortality for selected countries and cities.
+- Added a table comparing new cases last week with new cases the week before.

 #### April 15
 - Added a chart showing per capita cases in US counties and states.